camille-readbean/tp/docs/UserGuide.md

 1. **When using multiple screens**, if you move the application to a secondary screen, and later switch to using only the primary screen, the GUI will open off-screen.
 The remedy is to delete the `preferences.json` file created by the application before running the application again.

+2. **When adding tags that are longer than 202 characters**, the tag itself and tags below it may be unable to be displayed properly and can be cut off due to the maximum screen size.
+For tags of length **less than 200 characters**, the full tag can be viewed if the application is in full screen mode (as tested on a Macbook Air, the length may differ according to laptop size).

 --------------------------------------------------------------------------------------------------------------------